acmei/Guide-for-Transplants/transplant_guide.md

 **Lower Queen Anne**
 Quieter more chill area of Seattle, that's a little more pricey.
 Located right by Seattle Center (home of EMP Museum and the Space Needle).

+**Belltown**
+Right next to downtown Seattle, so it's wonderfully located.
+Lots of restaurants, bars, shops and very walkable.
+Mostly flat, unlike other neighborhoods.
+Can get a bit rowdy and some complain that's it's sketchy.

 Getting Around